davidcajar-netizen/LLM-Memory-Core/README.md

 ---

 ## 🤝 Contribute
 Found a bug?
 Have a use case to share?
 Want to help improve the memory system?

-1. Open an issue
-2. Fork the repo and submit a PR
-3. Share your experiences in the discussions
+Open an issue, fork the repo, or share your experiences in discussions.

 ---